 The technologies being used will be limited to Exor, Exor Spatial Manager

 Views will be provided to report against.
-The external reporting method is not in scope of this part of the project.
+The external reporting is not in scope for this part of the project.

 RMS will provide access to the technologies needed to implement this design.